Where Do Physical Therapist Assistants Work? Exploring the Options

-The role of a physical therapy assistant (PTA) might be completely new to you, but it could also be exactly what you’re seeking.
+The role of a physical therapist assistant (PTA) might be completely new to you, but it could also be exactly what you’re seeking.
 With an emphasis on holistic methods, PTAs use exercise, movement and a detailed understanding of the human body to help patients reduce pain and gain mobility.
 PTAs get to teach patients how to properly care for their body and heal from a particular ailment and oftentimes, they do many of the exercises with the patient.

-6 settings you’ll find physical therapist assistants working
+9 Areas you’ll find physical therapist assistants working

 1. Physical and occupational therapy offices